Real-hackbard/MovieBase/README.md

 # :star: Rating
 The entries can be rated using stars.
 This involves incorporating a DAT file that contains a value (0–5).
 This is helpful for assigning importance or distinctiveness to entries.

+The images are located in ImageList2 and are selected based on which star was clicked.